-Statutory Requirements to Become the Director of the Company
+Statutory Requirements to Become the Nominee Director of the Company

-The director is responsible for two most importantly things.
+The director is responsible for two most important things.
 They are:

 - Holding and convening the Annual General Meeting of the company.

-- The subsequent filing of the annual returns of the company by specifying the due dates (usually within the month of AGM)
+- The subsequent filing of the annual returns of the company to the Accounting Compliance Regulatory Authority of Singapore (ACRA) by specifying the due dates (usually within the month of AGM)

 If the requirements aren't met, then the company has to either face a penalty or the directors may face legal actions.